Foreign Policy Research Institute: History

 FPRI was founded by Ambassador Robert Strausz-Hupé, a Vienna native who immigrated to the United States in 1923.
 Dissatisfied with the containment strategy of John Foster Dulles and the Eisenhower administration's foreign policy in general, Strausz-Hupé founded FPRI in 1955 with support from the University of Pennsylvania, an Ivy League university in Philadelphia, and the Smith Richardson Foundation.
 In 1957, FPRI began publishing Orbis, its quarterly journal.

 Since the end of the Cold War, the institute has focused on education in international affairs, sponsoring various programs in Philadelphia-area schools as well as conferences and seminars for high school and junior college teachers and lectures for the general public.

 Research programs

-FPRI manages and sponsors several divisions and programs, including its Program on National Security (chaired by John Lehman); its Asia Program (directed by Jacques deLisle); its Program on the Middle East (directed by Aaron Stein); its Eurasia Program (co-directed by Chris Miller and Maia Otarashvili); its Center for Study of America and the West (founded in 1997, directed by Ronald J. Granieri, and chaired by Walter A. McDougall); and the Africa Program (chaired by Charles A. Ray).
+FPRI manages and sponsors several divisions and programs, including its Program on National Security (chaired by John Lehman Jr.); its Asia Program (directed by Michael Beckley and chaired by Jacques deLisle); its Program on the Middle East (directed by James Ryan); its Eurasia Program (directed by Maia Otarashvili); its Center for Study of America and the West (founded in 1997, directed by Ronald J. Granieri, and chaired by Walter A. McDougall); and the Africa Program (chaired by Charles A. Ray).

-Board of Trustees
+Board of trustees

-As of 2021, FPRI's board of trustees includes:
+As of 2023, FPRI's board of trustees includes: